JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Applications of Solid Lipid Nanoparticles for Drug Delivery

-Due to their structural and functional properties, solid lipid nanoparticles (SLNs) are widely used as drug delivery systems.
-The protective shell around the lipid core makes SLNs ideal for various delivery forms, including oral, parenteral, ocular, pulmonary and topical.
-The lipid matrix can be fine-tuned to accommodate hydrophilic and hydrophobic drugs, enhancing their solubility and permeability.² They can encapsulate and stabilize labile biopharmaceuticals, such as therapeutic proteins, peptides and mRNA, which can be used in developing advanced vaccines and biologics.⁵,⁶
+Solid lipid nanoparticles (SLNs) are popular in drug delivery because of their structure and functions.
+Their protective shell supports various methods like oral, parenteral, ocular, pulmonary and topical.
+The lipid core can be tailored to enhance solubility and permeability of hydrophilic and hydrophobic drugs.² They can encapsulate and stabilize labile biopharmaceuticals, such as therapeutic proteins, peptides and mRNA, which can be used in developing advanced vaccines and biologics.⁵,⁶

 SLNs are also studied and patented for various other conditions, ranging from tuberculosis to diabetes and hypertension.⁹⁻¹¹